@umpire/write

 type WriteIssue<F extends Record<string, FieldDef>> = { kind: 'required' | 'disabled' | 'foul' field: keyof F & string message: string}Issues are derived only from fields declared in the Umpire instance.
 At most one issue is emitted per field, checked in this order:

 required— the field is enabled, required, and unsatisfied.disabled— the field has a value and is disabled.
-Empty disabled fields are not issues; a field that is disabled and unsatisfied is simply not in play.foul— the field has a value, is enabled, andfairisfalse.
+Empty disabled fields are not issues; a field that is disabled and unsatisfied is not in play.foul— the field has a value, is enabled, andfairisfalse.

 The message for each issue comes from the field’s reason in the availability status, falling back to the first entry in reasons, then to a generated fallback ("${field} is required", "${field} is disabled", or "${field} is foul").